-The first basic similarity between cacao vs cocoa is that they come from the same tree species Theobroma cacao, a small evergreen believed to be native to the Amazon basin.
+The first basic similarity between cacao vs cocoa is that they come from the same tree species Theobroma cacao, a small evergreen natively dispersed between locations ranging from southeastern Mexico to the Amazon basin.

 Cacao (pronounced ka-kow) comes from the nuts or seeds of the trees fruit, which is enclosed within a thick rind called a cacao pod.
 Typically, a pod contains between 30-50 nuts, or also called "beans", encased within a white fleshy fruit pulp.
 The nuts as well as the pulp are the only edible portions of the pod itself.